sagemath/sage-numerical-backends-gurobi/README.md

 Because of the proprietary nature of the Gurobi software, `GurobiBackend` is not available in any binary distributions of SageMath.

-The present standalone Python package `sage-numerical-backends-gurobi` has been created from the SageMath sources, version 9.0.beta10.
-It can be installed on top of various Sage installations using pip, including older versions of Sage such as 8.1 (as shipped by Ubuntu bionic 18.04LTS).
+The present standalone Python package `sage-numerical-backends-gurobi` has been created from the SageMath sources, version 9.0.beta10; the in-tree version of `GurobiBackend` has been removed in [Sage ticket #28175](https://trac.sagemath.org/ticket/28175).
+The present package can be installed on top of various Sage installations using `pip`, including older versions of Sage such as 8.1 (as shipped by Ubuntu bionic 18.04LTS).

-Sage ticket https://trac.sagemath.org/ticket/28175 uses this package to remove the in-tree version of `GurobiBackend`.

-## Installation
+## Installation of Gurobi

 Install Gurobi according to the instructions on the website, which includes obtaining a license key.